You're planning a road trip with your 1-year-old, but you don't know what the most convenient car seat to bring along is? Say no more!

 If you're a super-parent like me, you must have bought a heavy-duty convertible all-in-one car seat when you first got out of the nursing home with your newborn.
 Good thinking!
 It definitely saves a lot of money and lasts, well, almost forever!

 But, once I decided to give myself a little treat and travel with my one-year-old, I figured that the seat is too bulky to carry around to the airplane, taxis, and rented vehicles.
 I mean, I was in a situation where we had a load of baggage, a 25-pound heavy seat, and a 25-pound kid to take care of.

 Today, I'll share my wisdom with you, talking about the best car seat for 1 year old, adapted for traveling!
+Stay tuned!

 Table of Contents

-- The Best Travel Car Seat for 1 Year Old in 2020 - Top 7 Choices
+- The Best Travel Car Seat for 1 Year Old in 2022 - Top 7 Choices

 - #1.
 Safety 1st Grow and Go 3-in-1 - Top Pick Car Seat For a 1-Year-Old